Take the Scenic Detour 🛣

 A smiling couple in winter coats takes a selfie with the castle tower behind them.

-So we really appreciated the care that has been taken to not only restore the castle, but to provide a real glimpse of what it must have been like in medieval times for those who visit.
+We really appreciated the care that has been taken to not only restore the castle, but to provide a real glimpse of what it must have been like in medieval times for those who visit.
 It had it all – history, aesthetics, legends, scenic beauty, and a great flammküchen and beer.
 Berwartstein Castle is definitely on our list of places to take guests, and to visit again just to appreciate the relaxing atmosphere and medieval charm!

 🌦Check current weather conditions at Berwartstein Castle